 What does “raw food” mean?

-You do not cook raw food.
+There is no need to cook raw food.
 It is intended to be fed in its raw state.
-That is how your pets ate in the wild and that is how they should eat at home.
+That is how your pets would eat in the wild and that is how they should eat at home.

 What does raw food look like?

 Commercially available raw pet food comes in different forms, varying from brand to brand.
 Some of the most common forms are patties, nuggets, and pellets.
 Each company uses their own discretion as to the size and shape of their foods, but the basics are the same.
 Each form is designed to be easy to portion out and feed your pet.

 Whatever form the food may be in, it is commonly a mixture of raw meat (including bone, muscle meat, and organ), vegetables/fruits, and supplemental ingredients.
 After the chopping and forming of all of these raw ingredients, the food comes out looking somewhat like your familiar ground beef or turkey (with ground produce and bone).